Our friends at Drive.Dive.Devour. outfitted their Xterra with Roadmaster products.

 such as a transmission lube pump system or a driveshaft disconnect.
 Both products are reliable, time-proven accessories that protect the vehicle's transmission during towing).

-There are two basic tow bar designs: motorhome-mounted and car-mounted.
+There are two basic tow bar designs: non-binding and classic.
 Most have "collapsible" arms which slide back and forth, making them easy to

 connect.
 Then, as you drive away, the arms automatically extend, self-center and lock in place.
 When not in use, both can be removed completely or folded against the vehicle for